 A link to the Museum is below, also listed are many sites on the net that might be helpful in researching a loved one.

-Answer: A printable order form with a list of available issues can be found on this website.
-A link is provided on the left side of this page under Katy Flyer Back Issues.
+A printable order form with a list of available issues can be found on this website, and this is a list of Katy Flyer Back Issues.
 Many other society Katy research publication are listed on the order form.

 Steam locomotive livery was simplified after the infamous Jay Gould gained control of the railroad.
 Gould instructed shop personnel to paint all engines black and place the railroad initials M. K. & T. in about 12 inch letters on the side of the tender tank bordered by half inch striping.
 The engine number was placed on side of the crew cab, side of the sand dome, coping of the tender and back of tender.